vonglasow/atoum-documentation/source/en/asserters/float.inc.rst

 It's the assertion dedicated to decimal numbers.

-If you try to test a variable that is not a decimal number with this assertion, this will fail.
+If you try to test a variable that is not a decimal number with this assertion, it will fail.

 .. note::
    ``null`` is not a decimal number.
 Refer to the PHP manual to know what `is_float <http://php.net/is_float>`_ considered or not as a float.